aservet1/ToDoCmd/README.md

 # cmdtodo
 A command line ToDo list application for Unix based systems.

-Initially, I had a bunch of ToDos in text files throughout my computer.
-Then I decided to write a Bash script that goes through all of them and prints their cotents to one main file.
-I kept adding features to the script to make the process more user friendly and it evantually became a command line to do list application.
+This project started when I had a bunch of todolists scattered in text files throughout my computer.
+It was tedious to look through all of them, so I then decided to write a Bash script that goes through all of them and prints their cotents to one main file.
+I kept adding features to the script to make the process more useful and user friendly and it evantually became a full command line tool.

-This project was not only made as a way to organize my ToDos, but also a way to learn Bash scripting and how to work in the Unix environment, as I had started as a Linux newbie coming over from Windows only two months before.
+I also used this project as a way to learn Bash scripting and how to work with the Unix shell, as I had started as a Linux newbie only two months before.

 ## Installation
 All you need to do is set an environment variable, `$CMDTODO_ROOT` to the root directory of this project and add it to `$PATH`